-An ear examination can be done in a doctor's office, a school, or the workplace.
+An ear exam can be done in a doctor's office, a school, or the workplace.

-For an ear examination, the doctor uses a special instrument called an otoscope to look into the ear canal and see the eardrum.
+For an ear exam, the doctor uses a special tool called an otoscope to look into the ear canal and see the eardrum.

-Your doctor will gently pull your ear back and slightly up to straighten the ear canal.
-If a baby under 12 months is being examined, the ear will be pulled downward and out to straighten the ear canal.
-The doctor will then insert the pointed end (speculum) of the otoscope into your ear and gently move the speculum through the middle of your ear canal to avoid irritating the canal lining.
+Your doctor will gently pull the ear back and slightly up to straighten the ear canal.
+For a baby under 12 months, the ear will be pulled downward and out to straighten the ear canal.
+The doctor will then insert the pointed end (speculum) of the otoscope into the ear and gently move the speculum through the middle of the ear canal to avoid irritating the canal lining.
 The doctor will look at each eardrum (tympanic membrane).

-Using a pneumatic otoscope lets your doctor see what the eardrum looks like and how well it moves when the pressure inside the ear canal is changed.
-And it helps the doctor determine if there is a problem with the eustachian tube or fluid behind the eardrum (otitis media with effusion).
+Using a pneumatic otoscope lets your doctor see what the eardrum looks like.
+It also shows how well the eardrum moves when the pressure inside the ear canal changes.
+It helps the doctor see if there is a problem with the eustachian tube or fluid behind the eardrum (otitis media with effusion).
 A normal eardrum will flex inward and outward in response to the changes in pressure.

 How It Feels

-The physical examination of the ear using an otoscope is usually painless.
-If you have an ear infection, inserting the otoscope into the ear canal may cause some pain or mild discomfort.
+The physical exam of the ear using an otoscope usually isn't painful.
+If you have an ear infection, putting the otoscope into the ear canal may cause mild pain.

 What Affects the Test

-- The inability of some children to sit still during the examination.
+- The child can't sit still during the exam.

 What To Think About